Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 Tokenization Strategies as Market Entry Points

 Imran: Some people from non-crypto fields are entering the crypto market through token issuance.
 This has almost become a new marketing strategy—using tokens to attract attention and acquire users.
 For example, the founder of Vine launched a token to spark the Twitter team's interest in redeveloping the Vine client.
 Some even painted the Vine logo on walls in New York to express their anticipation for Vine's return.
-In contrast, JellyJelly also attempted a similar approach, but I think their issuance strategy may have some issues.
+In contrast, JellyJelly also tried to adopt a similar approach, but I think their issuance strategy may have some issues.

 Qiao: What specific issues?
 If it were you, how would you improve it?**

 When I first heard about Vine's token, I thought it might be a scam because its market cap was only around $1 million at the time.
-But later, I saw Vine's founder Russ release a video proving his identity.
+But later, I saw Vine's founder Russ post a video proving his identity.
 From that moment on, the community began to take over the project, and now there is a group of over 8,000 Vine enthusiasts discussing Vine's future every day.

 The Future of Tokenization